 Interesting facts about Rome

-Rome is an ancient city with a long, exciting, reach and intriguing history.
+Rome is an ancient city with a long, exciting, rich, and intriguing history.
 Some of the architecture in Rome is as old as the city itself.
-Ancient Rome was known for the Colosseum and gladiator fights, for emperors and intrigues, the knowledge and authority of the Romans.
-Today’s Rome is known for its ancient roots, ancient architecture, its many fountains, churches and basilicas, pasta, wine, football, and the city’s seaside.
+Ancient Rome was known for the Colosseum and gladiator fights, emperors and intrigues, and the knowledge and authority of the Romans.
+Today’s Rome is known for its ancient roots, ancient architecture, many fountains, churches and basilicas, pasta, wine, football, and the city’s seaside.

 - Romans believed that the early Christians were cannibals because they misunderstood the Christian practice of taking communion.

-– Have you heard saying “All roads lead to Rome”?
-Romans were good at building roads, and during the time of the Roman Empire, approximately 1000 years, they built 53,000 miles of roads leading to and out of the city.
+- Have you heard the saying “All roads lead to Rome”?
+Romans were good at building roads, and during the Roman Empire, for approximately 1000 years, they made 53,000 miles of roads leading to and out of the city.

 - Ancient Romans often went to communal toilets, where they combined the tasks of relieving themselves and having a chat

 – There are about 280 fountains in Rome and more than 900 churches.

 -The Trevi fountain is emptied for coins every evening, and the coins are donated to charity.